SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 ![A graph showing a few spikes of CPU activity, followed by a sustained 100% CPU load.](/images/production-server-thirty-day-cpu-graph.png)

 You can see a few of our final test runs in that graph, and then we started processing for real.
 Since then, we’ve kept the CPU completely pegged for more than two weeks.
-We’ve also had our staging Mac mini, and a DTK working on builds too.
+We’ve also had our staging Mac mini, a spare 2016 MacBook Pro, and a DTK working on builds too.

 ### Everyone loves badges